kevinnls/bitesyzedtechdiary/_posts/2022-08-10-logitech-unifying-tech-is-cool.md

 description: >
-    I finally write the thing I wanted to write a week ago about the thing I tried a week ago
+    I finally write the thing I wanted to write a week ago about the thing from 13 years ago that I tried a week ago
 #image:
   #path:
   #alt: